Showing posts with label SAT Berkeley. Show all posts

 April 9, 2007

-I’d never heard of Jones before even though the People’s Temple was only a few blocks from where I lived in San Francisco.
+I’d never heard of Jones before, even though the People’s Temple was only a few blocks from where I lived in San Francisco.
 I just kept encouraging my client to examine any transference he might have to Jones.
-After a few more weeks and the “prosecution of father,” I noticed that Jones’s name was not coming up.
+After a few more weeks and the “prosecution of father,” I noticed Jones’s name was not coming up.
 I asked how he was feeling towards Jones.
 He replied that Jones was just another fraud preying on the black community.
 He left the Peoples’ Temple before the exodus to Guyana and escaped the horrific aftermath.